Grandma’s tent saloon

 “Maybe,” said Gideon.
 “But I’m not leaving until you get a doctor up here.”

 “These folks look after themselves,” Watkins replied.
-“Their doctors and herbal medicines are far better than what we have down in the village.
-Our Doc is a dirty, drunk.
+“Their doctors and herbal medicines are far better than what we have in the village.
+Our Doc is always drunk.
 Good men have died on his table because of his drinking problem.”